ajc07562/Job-Matcher/README.md

 Auto-refresh is off by default because it's an outbound-network side effect running on a timer — worth turning on deliberately, not silently.

+## Embedding space visualization

+Click "View embedding space" below the results to see a 2D projection of the entire job corpus (PCA) with jobs colored by k-means cluster, and your resume plotted in the same coordinate space — a look inside what the retrieval step is actually doing rather than just its output.

+- **PCA and k-means are both implemented directly with numpy** (`backend/embedding_viz.py`) rather than pulling in scikit-learn — they're small, well-understood algorithms, and keeping them in one plain-numpy file makes the actual math inspectable instead of hidden behind a library call.
+Both are unit-tested against known-correct cases (e.g. k-means correctly recovering 3 well-separated synthetic clusters; PCA exactly preserving pairwise distances for data that's genuinely 2D).
+- Each point's color/tooltip score reuses the exact same hybrid ranking (`rank_jobs`) as the results page — it's not a separate metric invented for the visualization.
+- The axes are unitless (principal components, not a real-world measurement) — **distance between points is the meaningful signal, not direction**.
+This is called out directly in the UI so it doesn't get misread as two named dimensions.
+- Capped at 300 jobs by default (`max_jobs` in the request) for responsiveness; sampled with a fixed seed so re-plotting the same resume gives the same scatter, not a different random subset each time.

 ## Filters & sorting